tdwg/bdq/tg2/_make_review/README.md

 do_build.sh
 ```

-Also in bdq/tg2/_build_qrg is **generate_bdq_qrg.py**, which generates a proof of concept html representation of the quick reference guide for the bdqtest vocabulary.
+Also in bdq/tg2/_build_qrg is **generate_bdq_qrg.py**, which generates a proof of concept html representation of the Quick Reference Guide for the bdqtest vocabulary.

 # Structure of source and target directories for the build.